alexsabr/AS_Booksynthetized/pragmatic-programmer.md

 -  Allows the automation of testing, code merging, and even delivery to customer
 - Force the team to work by increments and to write something to keep track of modifications.
 - Helps collaborating when fixing bug or reviewing someone elses code

 ### 20. Debugging
+The action of debugging is often emotionnally charged, it should not.
+Tackle the act of debugging as an intricate and interactive puzzle, or as an act of cleaning like checking for spelling error after you write an email; not like a personal attack on your intelligence and your  ability to code.
+As such, if you find bug in the code of others do not go on high horses, or mock them.
+Stay factual, fix the issue, explain them and behave as a professional.
+As such here are tips to be efficient.
+- Steer clear of emotions
+	the moment you start to feel anger or despair, stand up and go for a walk.
+	Programming is an intellectual feat that requires all your calm and attention, not a half baked and incomplete solution built with anger.

+- check assumptions
+  	Unless it's an algorithmic problem, bugs are most of the time an the symptom of an incorrect assumption for example :  "I was sure this number would always fit in an short " or "By this point, this object is certainly in X state" maybe " This function call can be performed multiple times in a row without calling an initializer " or even "result cannot be Null"  ?

+- find how to reproduce it reliably
+  	When you know exactly when a bug is happening, you have done half the work.
+  	Indeed you can test later on  if your solution solved the bug, and

+- Read the error message
+	You may be rolling your eyes at this point, but I cannot count the number of times I catched someone else (or sadly even myself) get an error message, a crash, or a raised exception, who starts to panick and to try to fix something right away WITHOUT EVEN READING THE MESSAGE, EVEN WITH IT SITTING IN BIG CHARACTERS IN THE FRONT OF THE SCREEN.
+	The computer is saying to you what's the problem so no need to take out the ouija board or your crystal ball, just listen to what it has to say !
+- Write down your thought
+	The act of debugging can sometimes take the form of a tree: spanning across different branches of varying depth.
+	When you have multiple hypothesis, it's best to write them all down so if writing one takes a lot of time / mental resources, you still know what were you other hypothesis if it ends up being a dead end.
+- Logging will help you immensely
+	If only you had a debugger that was constantly running in your production app so you could track everything that happened prior to a crash.
+	This thing exists, it is called a logging system.
+You insert in your code various "notification" which will then be saved by the logging system when they are raised, allowing you to see what happened at any point in time.
+- Rubber ducking, don't bother your colleagues for nothing !
+	This real practice (see https://en.wikipedia.org/wiki/Rubber_duck_debugging ) allows you to find questions to your answer and provide guidance.
+How come ?
+	By narrating step by step the problem you currently have, you'll certainly  fumble a bit  with your explanations on some details.
+  	If you fumble it means that you don't understand, if you don't understand, it means there is an unknown which needs to be cleared up.
+  	This process using exclusively talking, not listening, it means no need to bother a real human being for this, but because talking all alone can seem a bit strange or unintuitive, you can use a small rubber ducky to act as "an avid listener which never tires, always eager to learn more".

+  - Do not stay stuck
+	If after a certain amount time you still cannot find what the issue is ask for help.
+	Do not just say "I'm stuck i don't know why", explain what you have done so far : what hypothesis  you have made
+	what you have done to test them what conclusion you have drawn

+	A reasonnable amount of time is an arbitrary amount, but you can take for example 15 minutes.
+	When you are stuck spend 15 minutes searching new ideas, checking validity of your hypothesis testing, etc. But after 15 minutes have elapsed, if you are still stuck you MUST (not should, MUST) ask for help as you otherwise are just wasting your time.
+- Use Ockham's razor

 ### 21. Text Manipulation
 ### 22. Engineering Daybooks
 ### 23. Design by Contract